 Renal disease is a condition where the kidneys lose their ability to remove waste and excess fluids in the body.
 This condition leads to a dangerous buildup of electrolytes, wastes, and fluids in the body, causing further health complications.
 Chronic kidney disease affects 1 in 7 adults.
 That makes up an estimated 37 million people in the U.S. alone.

 Your body needs clean blood to function properly.
 Kidneys filter waste products from your blood.
 When they stop working, waste and fluids begin to build up in your body, putting you at high risk for heart attack, stroke, and vascular diseases.
-If left untreated, the kidneys can eventually fail, leading to either relying on dialysis or having to receive a kidney transplant.
+If left untreated, the kidneys can eventually fail, leading to either relying on dialysis or having to receive a kidney transplant

-There are usually two kidneys within the body, one located on each side of the spine at the bottom of the rib cage.
+There are two kidneys within the body, one located on each side of the spine at the bottom of the rib cage.
 While relatively small, about the size of your fist, the kidneys are responsible for our body’s most life-sustaining functionalities.
 Not only do they work to keep your insides toxin-free, but they also turn this unwanted waste into urine and filter it through your bloodstream.

 The kidneys regulate a majority of the body’s salt, potassium, and acid content, making them a crucial factor in our overall health.
 In addition, they also produce hormones that aide in red blood cell production, regulate metabolism, and keep other organs working properly.
 If your kidneys fail, you will have to undergo hemodialysis until you can get a kidney transplant.

 Signs and symptoms of renal disease develop gradually.